livechat/chat-widget-adapters/packages/widget-angular/README.md

 #### WidgetGreetingService

-Access the `id` and `uniqueId` of the current greeting, if there is currently one displayed (received and not hidden).
+Access current greeting `id` and `uniqueId` if one is currently displayed (received and not hidden).

 ```ts
 // app.component.ts